SOCS5911 Fieldwork in Complex and Hostile Places

 - 12 points

-- Students are able to (1) have an advanced understanding of complex and hostile environments and be able to manage risks whilst undertaking effective research; (2) have the capability to efficiently and effectively draft a Research Plan, Ethics Application and Risk Management Plan (with supporting documentation); (3) explain the University's Risk Management, OHS, Security and Travel Guidelines; (4) explain the range of ethical issues confronting researchers, participants and universities when undertaking fieldwork research; (5) select specific research methods and analytical tools that are appropriate (intellectually, psychologically and practically) for addressing their research question and collected data in a complex and hostile place among vulnerable research populations; (6) be confident completing practical scenarios that demonstrate their awareness of the key personal security challenges confronting researchers in the field and how to respond appropriately to mitigate or manage such risks; (7) have the ability to make plans and decisions regarding fieldwork (prior to, during and post deployment) as part of an overarching research strategy; (8) be awarded a 'Stay Safe' personal security qualification from the International Red Cross; and (9) achieve a personal security and communications certificate by Red R, which is recognised by the United Nations and Australian Government.
+- Students are able to (1) have an advanced understanding of complex and hostile environments and be able to manage risks whilst undertaking effective research; (2) have the capability to efficiently and effectively draft a Research Plan, Ethics Application and Risk Management Plan (with supporting documentation); (3) explain the University's Risk Management, OHS, Security and Travel Guidelines; (4) explain the range of ethical issues confronting researchers, participants and universities when undertaking fieldwork research; (5) select specific research methods and analytical tools that are appropriate (intellectually, psychologically and practically) for addressing their research question and collected data in a complex and hostile place among vulnerable research populations; (6) be confident completing practical scenarios that demonstrate their awareness of the key personal security challenges confronting researchers in the field and how to respond appropriately to mitigate or manage such risks; and (7) have the ability to make plans and decisions regarding fieldwork (prior to, during and post deployment) as part of an overarching research strategy.

 - Typically this unit is assessed in the following ways: (1) participation; (2) written fieldwork report; and (3) a research plan.
 Further information is available in the unit outline.